dziana-babrova/rsschool-cv/cv.md

 ### About Me

-2 years ago I started my career as a Software Testing Engineer.
-The tech world seized me so much that I decided to dive deeper into it.
-I finished "JS for Testing Engineers" course at EPAM.
-I decided to try myself and go inside so I took this course.
-And I feel that it could become my calling.
+I started my IT career as a Software Testing Engineer 2 years ago.
+My first project involved the interaction with IoT devices.
+And as I'm a huge fan of Smart Home concept, it grabbed my full attention.
+I felt that this sphere resonates with me.
+The only open question was wether I'd like to keep on being a tester or to try something new within this field.
+I decided to keep on learning and gain more technical knowledge.
+As a result, I chose JS for studying and it's getting more and more exciting for me from day to day.

 ### Skills

 * Functional Testing
 * JavaScript
 * Git
+* HTML/CSS

 ### Code Example